acc-dmacroweb/acccrontask/README.md

 ### Create a new cron task

-1. Go to Tools > ACC Cron Task
+1. Go to Tools > Cron Tasks Manager PRO
 2. Click on "Add new task"
 3. Fill in the fields:
    - **Name**: Descriptive name for the task